 If you want to remove a specific temporary file, use the various options as outlined below.

 dnf clean dbcache

-Remove the local cookie files that contains download time signature of the packages for each repo.
+Remove the local cookie files containing the packages’ download time signature for each repo.

 dnf clean expire-cache

 Removes all the repo metadata.

 Removes any cached packages.

 Over time, a system consumes many applications and packages installed by the user.
 The following